k1bs/test-your-might/proposal/proposal.md

 - Bar gravity can be frozen in place by pressing additional key.
 - Fullness of bar is measured.
 - Score is calculated based on how the full the bar is.
+- Implement Player constructor function.

 #### Phase -1

+- Generate new level.
-- Score is stored til next round
+- Score is stored til next round.
 - Line to make is increased every level.
+- Visual interaction if line is reached. (breaking the board)

 #### Phase 0